 A registered dietitian in the NICU is responsible for ensuring that babies get the proper nutrition.
 The dietitian works with the rest of the neonatal team to create a nutrition plan that helps infants grow and stay healthy.

-The BLS reported that there were 59,530 jobs held by dietitians and nutritionists in 2012 and projected job growth for this field to be faster than average during the 2012-2022 decade.
-The mean annual wage for dietitians and nutritionists was $56,300, as of May 2013.
+The BLS reported that there were 59,490 jobs held by dietitians and nutritionists in 2014 and projected job growth for this field is expected to be 21% during the 2012-2022 decade.
+The mean annual wage for dietitians and nutritionists was $56,950, as of May 2014.